 Every musical artist relies on touring to generate income.
 Most of the time, especially if an artist has a hit on the charts, it's easy to fill a venue with fans wanting to see their favorite songs in person.
 Then again, sometimes things go the other way.
-Whether poor ticket sales, scalpers or a general lack of interest in the artist is too blame, some musicians who once packed arenas got a dose of reality when they performed to almost nobody.
+Whether poor ticket sales, scalpers, or a general lack of interest in the artist are to blame, some musicians who normally pack arenas get a dose of reality when they have perform to almost nobody.

-Sure, some musicians get their start playing in clubs to tiny crowds, but showing up to a venue and having to perform in front of a small audience can be an embarrassing experience for an artist who might otherwise have no trouble pulling in a crowd.
+Sure, some musicians get their start playing in clubs to tiny crowds, but showing up to a venue and having to perform in front of a small audience can be an embarrassing experience for an artist who usually has no trouble attracting a crowd.

 Let's take a look at some of the most embarrassingly empty shows ever performed.

-In 2013, R&B singer Brandy was set to be a surprise performer at a 90,000-capacity stadium in South Africa, where an all-day event took place with a number of popular artists performed.
-But when concertgoers learned that there would be a surprise artist in attendance, they decided not to stick around and find out who it was.
+In 2013, R&B singer Brandy was set to give a surprise performance at a 90,000-capacity stadium in South Africa as part of an all-day festival featuring a number of popular artists.
+But when concertgoers learned there would be a surprise artist in attendance, they didn't stick around to find out who it was.

-By the time Brandy went on stage, there were just 40 people left in attendance - an astonishingly low turnout at the gigantic stadium.
-Even a South African news crew that was broadcasting the event decided to pack up and leave before the surprise was revealed.
+By the time Brandy took the stage, there were just 40 people left in attendance - an astonishingly low turnout at the gigantic stadium.
+Even a South African news crew broadcasting the event decided to pack up and leave before the surprise was revealed.

-"Brandy performed to an empty stadium.
+South African singer Kabomo tweeted after the performance, "Brandy performed to an empty stadium.
 With the stadium lights on.
-She sulked after two songs and walked off," South African singer Kabomo tweeted after the performance.
+She sulked after two songs and walked off."

 In 2013, Kanye West played at the 19,000-seat Sprint Center in Kansas City, Missouri, but fans didn't come through.
 A review of the show revealed that just 4,500 people showed up for the show.